ewjay/fapiwiki/FAPI_Meeting_Notes_2021-08-04_Atlantic.rst

 #412 FAPI 2.0 - Hard requirement to support Grant Management Requirement

-#417: Shall require introspection of claims

-#416: RAR if scope *and* claims param not expressive enough
 --------------------------------------------------------------------------------
+* #412 FAPI 2.0 - Hard requirement to support Grant Management Requirement
+* #417: Shall require introspection of claims
+* #416: RAR if scope *and* claims param not expressive enough

 Create Pull Requests to remove reference to RAR and close issues or reassign to the new spec.

 Dave and Dima to work on them.